RATES BRANCH SOFTWARE -

 -

-If such bye pass lines have been notified
+If such bye pass lines have been

-the point where it joins the main line.
+off and upto the point where it joins the main line.

 -

-If the bye pass line is not notified, then
+If the bye pass line is not notified,

-SR, a bye pass line exists from Melpakkam to Tiruttani
+in SR, a bye pass line exists from Melpakkam to Tiruttani

 avoiding Arokkonam junction.
 Even though express trains also